 Chevrolet Camaro sales have fallen year after year since 2015.
-A report from Automotive News suggests that GM plans to discontinue the two-door Camaro at the end of the sixth generation.
-The company will launch a four-door, all-electric model as its replacement in 2025, but we don’t yet if it will be the seventh-gen Camaro or a new nameplate.
+In July 2021, Automotive News reported that GM plans to discontinue the two-door Camaro after the sixth generation.
+The company will launch a four-door, all-electric model as its replacement in 2025, but we don’t yet know if it will be the seventh-gen Camaro or a new nameplate.

 Ford has proven that using the name of an iconic muscle car or performance car for a sporty EV can work wonders for sales.
 Similarly, GM may capitalize the Chevrolet Camaro for an electric performance sedan.
 On July 8, 2021, it revealed a teaser of what looks like the future four-door electric sports car (featured image) in a GMC Hummer EV pickup video (featured image).

 3rd gen EV platform & Ultium Cells could drive the Chevrolet Camaro electric

 GM’s third-generation global EV platform and Ultium batteries should provide the performance customers expect from a Chevrolet Camaro.
 GM can stack battery packs with up to 200 kWh of energy content and 800 V nominal voltage in the third-generation global EV platform-based EVs.
 800 V battery systems allow faster charging, longer heavy-footed driving (because of cooler operation of motors), and lower weight (due to lighter wiring).
 GM estimates Ultium battery packs can return a range of up to 400 miles.

 The fifth-generation Chevrolet Camaro debuted in 2008 and gained global popularity with the Transformers franchise in the first few years.
-Sales began in 2009, and between 2010 and 2014, they were higher than Ford’s Mustang.
-After that five-year period, the Golden Bowtie’s muscle car never picked the top spot.
+Sales began in 2009, and between 2010 and 2014, they were higher than the Ford Mustang.
+After that five-year period, the Golden Bowtie’s muscle car never once took the top spot.
 It lost the lead to even the Dodge Challenger in 2016 and has failed to recover since.

 Arch rival Dodge Challenger going all-electric in 2024